 All property purchases are subject to a stamp duty payable to the Government of Malta.
 The standard maximum rate is 5% on the immovable part of the property.
 20% of stamp duty is to be paid on promise of sale.
 Certain incentives are currently applicable mainly:

 Notarial fees depend on whether you are taking a home loan (due to added registration costs) and if the property you are purchasing falls within a registration area as specified by law.
-As an indication, notarial fees are normally 1% and 1.5% of the contract price.
-Such fees will include the property final searches and registrations and any other legalities.
+As an indication, notarial fees are normally between 1.5% and 2% of the contract price.
+Such fees will not include the property final searches and registrations and any other legalities.
 Any other taxes are borne by us.